Gromov K-area and jumping curves in CP^n: Introduction

 where $| \cdot| ^{+}_H$ is ``half'' the Hofer norm $|G| ^{+}_H= \max G$, for $G: (p^{-1} (x) \simeq \mathbb{CP} ^{r-1}) \to \mathbb{R}$ in the Lie algebra of $\text{Ham}(p ^{-1} (x))$, and the supremum is over all orthonormal pairs $\xi, \eta$.
 Here is the basic quantity we will study:

-where the infinum is over all $E$ with some non-vanishing Chern number, and $2r \geq \dim _{ \mathbb{R}}X$. \begin{remark} The quantity \eqref{eq.karea1} is closely related to the one studied by Gromov in \cite{Gromov}.
+where the infimum is over all $E$ with some non-vanishing Chern number, and $2r \geq \dim _{ \mathbb{R}}X$. \begin{remark} The quantity \eqref{eq.karea1} is closely related to the one studied by Gromov in \cite{Gromov}.
 This relationship is discussed in \cite{polterovich}.
 We make a few comments: Gromov does not projectivize and works with unitary connections and consequently with standard norm on the Lie algebra of $U (r)$, he also works with the inverse of our quantity, which we symbolize by the superscript $-1$ in $\karea ^{-1}$.
-The condition that $2r \geq \dim _{ \mathbb{R}}X$ is related to stability for homotopy groups of $SU (n)$ and is vacuous if we restrict to unitary connections, since after stabilizing $E$ we may extend the unitary connection to the stabilization, without affecting the norm \eqref{eq.norm}. \end{remark} Here is our first theorem: \begin{theorem} where the infinum is over all Hamiltonian connections $ \mathcal {A}$ on projectivization of a fixed complex vector bundle $E$ on $ \mathbb{CP} ^{n}$, provided that $c_1(E)=0$ and some other Chern class of $E$ does not vanish.
+The condition that $2r \geq \dim _{ \mathbb{R}}X$ is related to stability for homotopy groups of $SU (n)$ and is vacuous if we restrict to unitary connections, since after stabilizing $E$ we may extend the unitary connection to the stabilization, without affecting the norm \eqref{eq.norm}. \end{remark} Here is our first theorem: \begin{theorem} where the infimum is over all Hamiltonian connections $ \mathcal {A}$ on the projectivization of a fixed complex vector bundle $E$ on $ \mathbb{CP} ^{n}$, provided that $c_1(E)=0$ and some other Chern class of $E$ does not vanish.
 In particular \end {theorem} This answers a question of Polterovich in \cite{polterovich} about finding bounds for $\karea ^{-1} ( \mathbb{CP} ^{2}, E)$, for rank $2$ complex vector bundle over $ \mathbb{CP} ^{2}$, with $c_1(E)=0, c_2(E)=2$.
-If $c_1$ does not vanish then the argument is more elementary, and already worked out in \cite{polterovich}.
-Although one can also adapt our discussion to subsume this case.
+If $c_1$ does not vanish then the argument is more elementary, and was already worked out in \cite{polterovich}, although one can also adapt our discussion to subsume this case.
 The above theorem extends: \begin{theorem} [Gromov, \cite{Gromov}] \end{theorem} Here $U$ in $\karea_U ^{-1}$ emphasizes that Gromov worked with unitary connections.
 Notice we have the same lower bound in the unitary and Hamiltonian case.